INTERMEDIATE CLASSES 2017

-An Intermediate course is a series of classes designed to move you beyond the beginner stage.
-It develops your skills in a particular technique, as well as your confidence in general.
+An Intermediate subject is a series of classes designed to move you beyond the beginner stage.
+It develops your skills in a particular technique as well as your confidence in general.
 Different techniques are offered from year to year.

 To enrol, students must demonstrate a knowledge of basic stitches, as well as some experience in the basics of the chosen technique.

-If you are thinking of participating in an Intermediate subject, keep an eye out for any classes being offered that would help to add to your skills and knowledge.
-We try to timetable basic/beginners classes before an Intermediate subject is offered.
+If you are thinking of participating in an Intermediate subject, keep an eye out for any classes being offered that would add to your skill and knowledge.
+We try to timetable a basic/beginners class beforean In termediate subject is offered,

 If you successfully complete three Intermediate subject within five years, and take part in the Intermediate Final Display, you will receive your Intermediate Certificate.

 Or you can simply take individual subjects from time to time.
 Many members find these courses so valuable that they complete more than three courses, learning a wide variety of techniques.